 England and Wales

-Certain types of document are not legally binding unless they are made in the form of deeds.
-Most commonly, the sorts of documents that need to be deeds are transfers of land, some leases or tenancies, mortgages, powers of attorney, wills and certain business agreements (eg, shareholders agreements, partnership agreements and even some employment contracts).
+Certain types of documents are not legally binding unless they are made in the form of deeds.
+Most commonly, the sorts of documents that need to be deeds are transfers of land, some leases or Tenancies, mortgages, Powers of attorney, Wills and certain business agreements (eg Shareholders' agreements, Partnership agreements and even some Employment contracts).

 A deed will make it clear on its face that it is a deed and the parties will sign it 'as a deed'.

 While deeds do not have the same meaning as they do in England and Wales, they nevertheless have certain characteristics associated with them.
 In Scotland, a deed must show an intention to create legal relations and should have a certain level of formality.

 Most commonly, the term ‘deed’ is used to refer to formal documents which are not required to be in writing but which are, in practice, executed in accordance with the Requirements of Writing (Scotland) Act 1995.
 Examples of this are trust deeds and deeds of assumption.

 To execute a deed the formalities to execute other documents as set out in the Requirements of Writing (Scotland) Act 1995 are met.
 These include:

 how to sign the document